QuantumEntangledAndy/alone/README.md

 If either `telegram_token` or `telegram_id` are not set it defaults to console input.

-There is also an optional `wordimages.toml` that can be placed in the cwd.
-It expects to contain.
+There is also an optional `word_images` that when set gives the path to a toml with the contents of:

 ```toml